swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/notebook/README.md

 ### Predict location for test data using served BLERSSI Model

-Change UCS Cluster IP in the curl command to your provided value before executing location prediction.
+Change Ingress IP in the curl command to your provided value before executing location prediction.

 ![TF-BLERSSI Pipeline](pictures/5-predict-model.PNG)